magda-io/magda-config/README.md

 ### 5. Set Default Project

-Set the project id you noted down to an environment variable, because you'll need it in a few places - this will work in bash, if you're using another shell either figure out the equivalent or just manually replace $PROJECT_ID with your project id.
+Set the project id you noted down to an environment variable, because you'll need it in a few places - this will work in bash.
+If you're using another shell use the equivalent command or just manually replace `$PROJECT_ID` with your project id.

 ```bash
 export PROJECT_ID=[your-project-id]